 - 2-year warranty from CurrentBody.com

-- Hurts to start with
+- Stings to start on high levels

-- Can cause post-session tenderness and dryness
+- Can cause post-session tenderness & dryness

 Tria Beauty is a trusted brand, but the online feedback reports a worrying number of charging faults with the laser.
 Based on Tria’s comment it sounds like they’ve fixed the fault in current models.
-But I think a 2-year warranty is important.
+However, I think a 2-year warranty is important.
 Tria give only a 1-year warranty, but CurrentBody.com offer 2-years as standard.

 - Glowing skin with a cleared tone

-- Smaller pores and no more redness
+- Smaller pores & no more redness

 - Smoother, plumper, softer skin